duckcommit/GI_Tract_Image_Segmentation_Flutter_App/README.md

   flutter run
 ```

 It is note that the app might not work if the Azure Cloud services are facing any issues.
+Hit me up for enabling my private cloud.
 # Need Help? 🔗 Link
 [![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/vyshnav-ajith/)